serbrech/jcorioland.github.io/_posts/2018-09-18-azure-aks-custom-vnet-kubenet.markdown

 Wait for the deployment to be completed.

+### Network fix

-> There is currently an issue while deploying AKS with Advanced Networking and Kubenet plugin: the route table and NSG created in the `MC_*` resource group are not associated to the subnet where the cluster is deployed.
+There is currently an issue while deploying AKS with Advanced Networking and Kubenet plugin: the route table and NSG created in the `MC_*` resource group are not associated to the subnet where the cluster is deployed.
 To make sure the network will work while the cluster is deployed, the script will do this association for you, right after the deployment:

 ```bash
 # We need to update the VNET with the Route Table and NSG from AKS